rejRoky/mvc-3d-web-application/README.md

-# coke 3d App
+# Web 3D Model Viewer using X3D and React

-This is a 3D coke can model created using Blender and Three.js.
-The model is rendered in a web page using Three.js.
-The model can be rotated and zoomed in/out using the mouse.
-The model can also be viewed in VR mode using a VR headset.
+This project is a simple web 3D model viewer using X3D and React.
+The project uses the `react-x3d` library to render the 3D model in the web page.
+The 3D model is a Coca-Cola can model which can be rotated and zoomed in/out using the mouse.

 # Project Structure

 ```
-my-coca-cola-brand/
+mvc-3d-web-application/
   |- src/
       |- components/
           |- Header.js